 Digital Archives encompasses manuscript, maps, audio recordings as well as images.
 These materials are available by request through archives.

-The museum strives to maintain the highest digital standards according to the Federal Agencies Digitization Guidelines Initiative (FAGDI).
-Read more about FAGDI here.
+The museum strives to maintain the highest digital standards according to the Federal Agencies Digitization Guidelines Initiative (FADGI).
+Read more about FADGI here.

 Index of Manuscripts

 As part of our digital archives, an index of the museum’s extensive Manuscript Collection will soon be available online.

 The museum has a significant collection of audio recordings that include reports, interviews and oral history, and documentation of the Old Time Fiddling Project.
 Access to audio recordings is limited at this time, but will become accessible in the very near future.
 More information about extant audio recordings and obtaining digital access can be directed through archives.